lorikayman/RebisTheory/rebis_theory.md

 More so, we have previously covered divine themes of Valkyries through relation to wording of seraphic or angelic, suggesting a transition from the divine to material.

 Considering that, as well as our previous discussions of Valkyries being griffins, a solution could be proposed, that Owlites appeared after Valkyries in the material realm, but already by the time of Owlite academy being established and used to create elemental gear for gunslinger priests, as well as greater accent on magic and power of sealing the curse.
-This would lead Legion of Ur being selaed at least after Lord Vanaduke's crusade.
+This would lead Legion of Ur being sealed at least after Lord Vanaduke's crusade.

 #### Knights of the Rose